-Community mobilization promotes consideration of the needs of specific populations and localities.
-In particular, underserved rural populations can be reached more effectively through community mobilization.
+Community mobilization promotes the needs of specific populations and localities.
+In particular, rural population can be served more effectively through community mobilization.
 Mobilization also leads to greater sustainability, as communities are empowered and capable of addressing their own needs.

 2) Access to safe drinking water

 3) Gender parity in all levels of education and in social and economic opportunities.